-Brad took stock of his situation and how, like many others, he’d let life’s changes get in the way of his health, and he decided it was time to make a change.
+Brad took stock of his situation and how, like many others, he’d let life’s changes get in the way of his health, and he realized the stakes were too high to let things go any longer.

 “Now that I’ve had children my whole perspective on life has shifted.
 I no longer take the short view on things.
 It’s forced me to take the long view.
 I think about what I’m going to be like in 20 years when my children are coming into adulthood and I don’t want to be immobile or infirm.